tanto2412/testReadTheDocs/docs/source/main_features.rst

 -------------------
 This feature allows users to define a threshold that will automatically push BGP configurations (active rule) if the threshold is triggered.
 See detailed explanation on this feature in :ref:`auto-bgp-rule`.

-Terms:
-  - Thresholds
-    A threshold is a set of defined filters and limit to monitor the traffic, and if the traffic is above the limit, it will trigger a static action assigned to the threshold.
-  - Static Actions
-    A static action is a simplified BGP rules to be executed when a threshold limit is triggered.
-  - Active Rules
-    A set of BGP rules as a result of threshold triggered a static action.

-There are two kinds of thresholds:
-  - Connection Limit threshold
-      A connection limit threshold will monitor a specific destination IP address, source ports, and destination ports traffic.
-  - Packet Limit threshold
-      A packet limit threshold will monitor a specific destination IP address and packet length traffic.

 Step-by-step instructions:
   1. Log in to your account.
   2. Define a threshold: